Bayesian Ensembling: Insights from Online Optimization and Empirical Bayes

 where the weights $\V{w}_t$ are determined after observing $\V{r}_{t-1}$.

 Although many approaches explicitly model returns as stochastic processes, others allow $r_{t, k}$ to be chosen arbitrarily, and indeed by an adversary.
-Algorithms that obtain sublinear regret with respect to any non-negative sequence of returns $r_{t, k}$ are known as \emph{universal} \citep[p.
+Algorithms that achieve sublinear regret with respect to any non-negative sequence of returns $r_{t, k}$ are known as \emph{universal} \citep[p.
 144]{orabona2019modern}.
-We draw an analogy between the price-relative vectors $\V{r}_{t}$ and the predictive likelihoods $p(y_t \given \V{x}_t, \mathcal{D}_{t-1})$, which makes the adversarial case of particular interest to us.
+We draw an analogy between the price-relative vectors $\V{r}_{t}$ and the predictive likelihoods $p(y_t \given \V{x}_t, \mathcal{D}_{t-1})$, which make the adversarial case of particular interest to us.

 \textbf{Algorithms} The portfolio selection problem has an attractive structure from the optimization perspective: the log wealth is a concave function defined over the simplex, a convex set.
 OPS therefore falls under the (online) convex optimization (OCO) umbrella \citep{hazan2022introduction,orabona2019modern}.
-To keep with standard terminology, we will introduce each method as minimizing the convex loss function given by $-\log \text{wealth}_T$, equivalent to maximizing the concave function $\log \text{wealth}_T$.
+To keep with standard terminology, we will introduce each method as minimizing the convex loss function given by $-\log \text{wealth}_T$, which is equivalent to maximizing the concave function $\log \text{wealth}_T$.